-A*STAR researchers have toughened up polylactic acid while maintaining its elasticity by adding core-shell nanoparticles as a filler1.
+Researchers from A*STAR have toughened up polylactic acid while maintaining its elasticity by adding core-shell nanoparticles as a filler.

 Polylactic acid (PLA) is a biodegradable and highly biocompatible polymer with good thermal processibility, which has found widespread use in biomedical applications and as a packaging material.
 However, it is brittle and has poor mechanical stability, so it is often modified by adding reinforcing polymers and by incorporating different polymerization methods.
 Unfortunately, these modifications also reduce the material’s strength and elastic modulus, which limits its applications.